5 Reasons Why People Don’t Trust Your Landing Page

 Lack of Security or seal of trust

 A secure Website is just as important as trust, especially among eCommerce websites or websites where personal information (e.g., bank accounts, social security numbers, etc.) is shared.
-The online trust also has to be achieved instantly as you don’t have the time to meet with your visitors over multiple interactions.

 Security and social symbols can boost good landing pages credibility, which includes: